Anyone who knows me knows that my preferred way to travel in a new destination is to rent a car and explore.

 It was like that on my recent trip to Madeira.
 As soon as I got to the airport, I picked up a car with HERTZ and, for nine days, I traveled the island from end to end, from the fast tunnels to the winding mountain roads.

-It was a total of 1250 km that allowed me to visit incredible places in Madeira and that I put here so that you don’t miss them on your next trip to the “pearl of the Atlantic.”
+It was a total of 1250 km that allowed me to visit incredible places in Madeira and that I put here so that you don’t miss them on your next trip to one of the most beautiful Portuguese islands.

 1 / Funchal